 If you don’t understand the problem your client is trying to solve, you won’t be able to provide the right solution.

 Your client might suggest a certain type of candidate for the role, however, if you do not think that individual will fit the job spec perfectly, you have a duty to tell them.
-Don’t be afraid disagree with what they think they’re looking for if you know what is needed to fulfill the role requirements.
+Don’t be afraid disagree with what they think they’re looking for if you know what is needed to fulfil the role requirements.
 After all, you recruit every day so have experience placing contractors into similar positions.

 Highlighting potential skill and attributes they haven’t considered shows your client that you have understood their brief and have thought about what they need, outside of your scheduled phone time with them.
 As soon as you have been briefed, the process of placing begins.
 The more value you can add to this process, and the more your client trusts your advice, the more like it is that there will be a positive outcome.